rajesh612/Econtacts/Readme.md

-## Contact List App
+## Econtacts
-##### This Application is build to Add, Update and Remove contacts from Contact list.
+##### This Application is build using Node.js, Angular JS and Mongo DB to Add, Update and Remove contacts from Database.
 Search, Sort, Multipart Form and Pagination are additional features.
 User can also upload pictures of the contacts.
 If picture is not uploaded than a default picture will be uploaded.

+### Tools Required
+- Git Bash
+- Node.js
+- MongoDB
+- Sublime Text

+### Node Modules Used:
+- express
+- body-parser
+- mongojs
+- multer
+- underscore

 ### Clone the Repository Using Git clone command.

-		git clone git@github.com:rajesh612/ContactListApp.git
+		git clone git@github.com:rajesh612/Econtacts.git

 ### Instructions to install Node Module and run the application in browser.
 #### Install Git Bash and Run the following commands in Git Bash command prompt.
-- cd ContactListApp/
+- cd Econtacts/
 - npm install
 - node server.js